-1 removes or disconnects an ignition interlock device, requests or permits another to 2 blow into an ignition interlock device or to start a motor vehicle equipped with an 3 ignition interlock device for the purpose of providing the person an operable motor 4 vehicle without the necessity of first submitting a sample of his or her breath to 5 analysis by the ignition interlock device, or otherwise tampers with or circumvents 6 the operation of the ignition interlock device.
-7 Section 27.
-343.301 (1m) of the statutes is created to read: 8 343.301 (1m) If equipping each motor vehicle with an ignition interlock device 9 under sub.
-(1) would cause an undue financial hardship, the court may order that one 10 or more vehicles described sub.
+343.301 (4) A person to whom an order under par. (a) sub.
+(1) applies violates that order if he or she fails to have an ignition interlock device installed as ordered, removes or disconnects an ignition interlock device, requests or permits another to blow into an ignition interlock device or to start a motor vehicle equipped with an ignition interlock device for the purpose of providing the person an operable motor vehicle without the necessity of first submitting a sample of his or her breath to analysis by the ignition interlock device, or otherwise tampers with or circumvents the operation of the ignition interlock device.

+SECTION 27.
+343.301 (1m) of the statutes is created to read:

+343.301 (1m) If equipping each motor vehicle with an ignition interlock device under sub.
+(1) would cause an undue financial hardship, the court may order that one or more vehicles described sub.
 (1) not be equipped with an ignition interlock device.

-11 Section 28.
+SECTION 28.
 343.301 (2) of the statutes is repealed.

-12 Section 29.
-343.301 (3) (b) of the statutes is created to read: 13 343.301 (3) (b) If the court finds that the person who is subject to an order under 14 sub.
-(1) has a household income that is at or below 150 percent of the nonfarm federal 15 poverty line for the continental United States, as defined by the federal department 16 of labor under 42 USC 9902 (2), the court shall limit the person's liability under par.
-17 (a) to one-half of the cost of equipping each motor vehicle with an ignition interlock 18 device and one-half of the cost per day per vehicle of maintaining the ignition 19 interlock device.
-20 Section 30.
-343.301 (5) of the statutes is created to read: 21 343.301 (5) If the court enters an order under sub.
-(1), the court shall impose 22 and the person shall pay to the court an interlock surcharge of \$50.
-The court shall 23 transmit the surcharge to the county treasurer for the county in which the order is 24 entered.
-The county treasurer shall retain \$40 of each surcharge and make payment 25 of the remaining \$10 to the department.
-(MSert 15.25)
+Section 29.
+343.301 (3) (b) of the statutes is created to read:

+343.301 (3) (b) If the court finds that the person who is subject to an order under sub.
+(1) has a household income that is at or below 150 percent of the nonfarm federal poverty line for the continental United States, as defined by the federal department of labor under 42 USC 9902 (2), the court shall limit the person's liability under par. (a) to one-half of the cost of equipping each motor vehicle with an ignition interlock device and one-half of the cost per day per vehicle of maintaining the ignition interlock device.

+Section 30.
+343.301 (5) of the statutes is created to read:

+343.301 (5) If the court enters an order under sub.
+(1), the court shall impose and the person shall pay to the court an interlock surcharge of \$50.
+The court shall